 What can be applied for

-Projects can apply for motivated funding of between R50,000 and R200,000 per project, and all project deliverables must be submitted before December 2021.
+Projects can apply for motivated funding of between R50,000 and R200,000 per project, and project deliverables must be submitted primarily before October 2023.

 The funding can be used to cover any of the following activities, where the activities are specifically related to the deliverables specified in the project proposal: